-At La Ballona, we foster caring relationships between students and noon duty aides and other supervisors on the playground.
+Goal 1: At La Ballona, we foster caring relationships between students, teachers, Instructional Aides, as well as noon duty aides and other supervisors on the playground.

-Objective:

-To help reduce the number of discipline referrals given on the yard by 5% as measured by comparing the number of referrals issued in 2009-10 to those issued in 2010-11 by June, 2011.
+Objective: To help reduce the number of discipline referrals given on the yard by 5% as measured by comparing the number of referrals issued in 2010-11 to those issued in 2011-12 by June, 2012.